Jaza/world-locality-transit-graph/README.md

 [Mapbox](https://www.mapbox.com/) for map tiles.
 Graph nodes and edges are stored in CSV files in the `csv/` directory of this repo.

+So far, there is only data for Australia.
+More world regions coming soon.

 ## GitHub Pages

 The live site is deployed on [GitHub Pages](https://pages.github.com/).